Caius-Scipio/calculatorJS/README.md

 ### Changes made

-This game was modeled after the Head First Battleship game found within their JavaScript Programming book.
-However, here are the changes I made to make it uniquely mine:

 While working my way through the META certification course, most of the simple REACT calculator app was set up: CSS, file structure, and HTNL.
 I was responsible for making the code to make the calculator function properly.

 After the course, I translated the same code from REACT to vanilla JavaScript.
 So those two calculators function identically.